Change Starts Here

 Inside Planet Roo

-The Academy, located within the hay bale building in the heart Planet Roo offers interactive arts experiences with workshops in art, song writing, percussion, henna tattooing, instrument building, gardening and more! stay tuned for a detailed schedule of this year’s academy activities.
+The Academy, located within the hay bale building in the heart Planet Roo offers interactive arts experiences with workshops in art, song writing, percussion, henna tattooing, instrument building, gardening and more!
+Explore the 2017 schedule through the link below.See Academy Schedule

 BonnaROOTS Community Dinners

 BonnaROOTS are our annual locally-sourced sunset feasts supporting grassroots causes—Oxfam America and Eat for Equity.
 VERY special guests join us for an unforgettable meal on The Farm.
 Last year people found themselves sitting next to Bonnaroo co-founders, Bonnaroo producers, artists, activists and an assortment of Bonnaroovians with an appetite for soulfully good food.
 Together, you’ll eat, drink, and raise thousands of dollars for the greater good.